krishnamandhane/module3_XenonStack/README.md

 		sudo adduser $3
       }
       ```
-   * Follwing is how we create an user called "xyz" on our server through `internsctl user create xyz`.\
+   * Follwing is how we create an user called "xenonstack" on our server through `internsctl user create xenonstack`.\
    \
      <img src = "/linux_image/internsctl_user_create_xenonstack.png">